Skip to content

 Should I get lifetime or annual cat insurance?

 If you can afford it, it’s almost always better to buy lifetime cat insurance.
 This is ideal if your cat is still young and has yet to be diagnosed with any chronic conditions.
-But lifetime cat insurance is more expensive than other types of cat insurance, and some insurance providers might not offer it if your cat is over a certain age.

 Can I get pet insurance for my older cat?

-Yes, you can find a pet insurance policy for an older cat, but the premium is likely to be more expensive as older cats tend to need more medical care.
+Yes, you can find a pet insurance policy for an older cat.
+But the premium is likely to be more expensive as older cats tend to need more medical care.

-You could find the policy comes with more conditions or restrictions attached.
-Also, be aware that insurance providers won’t cover any pre-existing conditions.
+You could find the policy comes with more conditions or restrictions; as we’ve mentioned before some can have an upper age limit for their lifetime cover.
+Also, be aware that most cat insurance providers won’t cover any pre-existing conditions, so always check before you buy.

 Is it a legal requirement to microchip your cat?